Related Topics

 Good nutrition is essential to our well-being at all ages.
-Starting in early life, all the way through older adulthood, nutrition plays a critical role in supporting healthy brains, healthy bodies, and healthy lives.
+Starting in early life, all the way through older adulthood, diet plays a critical role in supporting healthy brains, healthy bodies, and healthy lives.

-Nutrition is important right from the start—especially during the first 1,000 days from a woman’s pregnancy to her child’s second birthday.
-During this time, nutrition fuels a baby’s rapidly growing brain and builds the foundations for lifelong health.
+Nutrition is especially important in the first 1,000 days from a woman’s pregnancy to her child’s second birthday.
+During this time, food fuels a baby’s rapidly growing brain and builds the foundations for lifelong health.
 If you’ve spent much time with a grandchild or another young child, you won’t be surprised to learn that more than 1 million new neural connections are formed every second1 during the early years!
-Among older adults, eating a variety of nutritious foods can help keep your mind and body strong and lower your risk for disease.

 How can SNAP help with access to healthy, affordable food?

-2) SNAP protects the health and well-being of older adults
+2. SNAP protects the health and well-being of older adults

 When mothers and babies cannot access good nutrition, their immediate and long-term health and well-being suffers.
 But, when families receive nutrition assistance through SNAP, they experience less food insecurity and improved outcomes.
 Mothers have healthier babies, young children develop on-track, and older children perform measurably better in school.

 Similarly, SNAP can help protect the health and well-being of older adults.
 By supporting the purchase of nutritious foods, SNAP promotes a healthy and independent lifestyle.
-Research shows that accessing SNAP can even help keep older adults out of nursing homes and reduces hospital admissions.
+Research shows that accessing SNAP can even help keep older adults out of nursing homes and reduce hospital admissions.

-3) SNAP often supports fixed incomes when it’s needed most
+3. SNAP often supports fixed incomes when it’s needed most

 To learn more about the first 1,000 days and how you can join the fight to build a strong foundation for all mothers, children, and families to thrive, visit 1,000 Days on Facebook.